 And in case you are interested, the famous folk song (partly derived from the oldest secular Norse song) is presented below.
 It was performed by the Danish singer Louise Fribo.

-Reverting to the Codex Runicus itself, many scholars do not consider the manuscript as a natural progression of runic culture (that was prevalent during the Viking Age) into the later Latinized era of the medieval times in Europe.
+Reverting to the Codex Runicus itself, many scholars do not consider the manuscript as a natural progression of runic culture (that was prevalent during the Viking Age) into the later Latinized era of medieval times in Europe.
 Instead, the literary scope is perceived as a revivalist work that sort of counteracted the rising cultural influence of Western Europe in Scandinavia.
 To that end, as we mentioned earlier in the post, the runic script in itself was written with the help of 27 characters that corresponded to the phonemes of the Latin alphabet.

-These medieval runic ‘letters’ found in the Codex Runicus were based on the Younger Futhark, a runic alphabet with only 16 characters that was mainly used during the Viking Age and its succeeding decades (early 8th to 12th centuries).
+These medieval runic ‘letters’ found in the Codex Runicus were based on the Younger Futhark, a runic alphabet with only 16 characters that were mainly used during the Viking Age and its succeeding decades (early 8th to 12th centuries).
 And from the historical perspective, in spite of the introduction of Latin letters in parts of Scandinavia (by the 13th century), the feudal working class – including the farmers, artisans, and traders, continued to write in runic scripts, for both communicating and marking their goods.

 In fact, the Latin alphabet was perceived as a foreign language in most parts of Sweden till the 16th century.
-Related to this ‘native’ ambit, many of the Icelandic manuscripts till 19th century featured medieval runes and entire rune poems.
+Related to this ‘native’ scope, many of the Icelandic manuscripts till the 19th century featured medieval runes and entire rune poems.
 As noted Swedish runologist Sven B. F. Jansson said –

 We loyally went on using the script inherited from our forefathers.
 We clung tenaciously to our runes, longer than any other nation.
-And thus our incomparable wealth of runic inscriptions also reminds us of how incomparably slow we were – slow and as if reluctant – to join the company of the civilised nations of Europe.
+And thus our incomparable wealth of runic inscriptions also reminds us of how incomparably slow we were – slow and as if reluctant – to join the company of the civilized nations of Europe.